 “The Democracy Center was the best place I could have asked to have my first show, and having a safer space like this in Boston has been so crucial to the DIY scene and local artists.”

 When first starting out, JB was producing and mixing everything in the comfort of their own room.
 “I was kind of a control freak about my music,” they say.
 “And didn't trust anyone to ‘get’ it like an angsty teenager, so I did it all myself.”
 It wasn’t until JB was playing with guitarist Shiloh Trudeau and drummer Zachary Ellsworth that they began to open up and be more collaborative with their work.
 “It's been so rewarding to write and perform with other really special and talented musicians,” JB tells us. “

 JB feels that there are too many musicians and music scenes to pinpoint a specific ‘sound’ in Boston.
 But when they think about the similarities between their favorites, the words that come to mind are grittiness and emotional vulnerability.
 “There's this really cool intersection of like, sick bass riffs and fuzzy guitars and also lyrics that are so relatable they just stab you right in the heart,” they say.
 And while it’s clear that the local scene is making great strides in elevating the voices of the underrepresented communities, there’s still work to be done and JB is ready and willing to do their part.
 “I want my neuroatypical queer and trans siblings to feel seen and heard, and I hope sharing these parts of myself means something to someone who needs it.”

-The Boston Music Awards recently selected prior panic to be a part of the 617Sessions, a program that recognizes Boston-based artists who are making great contributions to the local scene, and rewards them with a day of studio recording.
-You can listen to and vote for your favorite, and the artist with the most votes will be invited to perform at the 2018 Boston Music Awards at the House of Blues on December 12.
+The Boston Music Awards recently selected Prior Panic to be a part of the 617Sessions, a program that recognizes Boston-based artists who are making great contributions to the local scene, and rewards them with a day of studio recording.